 The Time Vesting Units are granted to full-time associates and board members at the date approved by the Company's board of directors.
-The Company granted Time Vesting Units of 37,942 with a five-year service period in 2018 and vest in equal installments of 50% on the third and fifth anniversaries and the remaining 4,500 Time Vesting Units granted in 2018 require a four year service period and vest in equal installments of 50% on the second and fourth anniversaries of the grant date, assuming continuous employment through the scheduled vesting dates.
-The Time Vesting Units granted in 2018 have a weighted-average grant-date fair value of \$21.33 per unit.
-During the years ended December 31, 2018 and December 31, 2017, the Company recognized compensation expense of \$1.0 million and \$0.4 million for the Time Vesting Units.
-As of December 31, 2018, there was \$3.9 million of unrecognized compensation expense related to the Time Vesting Units, which is expected to be recognized over a weighted-average period of two and a half years.
+The Company granted Time Vesting Units of 3,779 with a five-year service period in 2019 that vest in equal installments of 50% on the third and fifth anniversaries of the grant date, assuming continuous employment through the scheduled vesting dates.
+The Company granted 70,564 Time Vesting Units with a five year service period in 2019, which vest in equal installments of 20% on the anniversary of the grant date, assuming continuous employment through the scheduled vesting dates.
+The Time Vesting Units granted in 2019 have a weighted-average grant-date fair value of \$13.93 per unit.
+During both years ended December 31, 2019 and 2018, the Company recognized compensation expense of \$1.0 million for the Time Vesting Units.
+As of December 31, 2019, there was \$3.4 million of unrecognized compensation expense related to the Time Vesting Units, which is expected to be recognized over a weighted-average period of 1.9 years.

-Financial Performance Units
+Financial Performance Units Granted Prior to 2019

-Financial Performance Units were granted to certain key associates and are earned based on the Company achieving various financial performance metrics beginning on the grant date and ending on December 31, 2020.
-If the Company achieves the financial metrics, which include various thresholds from 0% up to 150%, then the Financial Performance Units will have a subsequent two year service period vesting requirement ending on December 31, 2021.
-There were 250 Financial Performance Units granted during the year ended December 31, 2018 and have a weighted-average grant date fair value of \$21.00 per unit.
-As of December 31, 2018, the Company is accruing at the maximum threshold for 50% of the awards and the threshold for the remainder.
-The maximum shares that can be issued at 150% as of December 31, 2018 was 23,898 shares.
-During the years ended December 31, 2018 and December 31, 2017, the Company recognized \$0.1 million each year of compensation expense for the Financial Performance Units.
-As of December 31, 2018, there was \$0.3 million of unrecognized compensation expense related to the Financial Performance Units which is expected to be recognized over a weighted-average period of three years.
+Financial Performance Units were granted to certain key associates and are earned based on the Company achieving various financial performance metrics beginning on the grant date and ending on December 31, 2019.
+If the Company achieves the financial metrics, which include various thresholds from 0% up to 150%, then the Financial Performance Units will have a subsequent two-year service period vesting requirement ending on December 31, 2021.
+As of December 31, 2019, the Company is accruing at the target threshold of 100% for 50% of the awards and at 50% for the remainder.
+The amount of shares that could have been issued as of December 31, 2019 was approximately 10,000 shares.
+During the years ended December 31, 2019 and 2018, the Company recognized an immaterial amount of compensation expense for the Financial Performance Units.
+As of December 31, 2019, there was \$0.2 million of unrecognized compensation expense related to the Financial Performance Units.
+As of December 31, 2019, the unrecognized stock-based compensation expense is expected to be recognized over a weighted-average period of 2.0 years.